liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

    * * Command line option
      * Description
    * * ``--hpx:print-counter``
-     * print the specified performance counter either repeatedly and/or at the times specified by ``--hpx:print-counter-at`` (see also option ``--hpx:print-counter-interval``).
+     * Prints the specified performance counter either repeatedly and/or at the times specified by ``--hpx:print-counter-at`` (see also option ``--hpx:print-counter-interval``).
    * * ``--hpx:print-counter-reset``
-     * print the specified performance counter either repeatedly and/or at the times specified by ``--hpx:print-counter-at`` reset the counter after the value is queried. (see also option ``--hpx:print-counter-interval``).
+     * Prints the specified performance counter either repeatedly and/or at the times specified by ``--hpx:print-counter-at``.
+Reset the counter after the value is queried (see also option ``--hpx:print-counter-interval``).
    * * ``--hpx:print-counter-interval``
-     * print the performance counter(s) specified with ``--hpx:print-counter``
+     * Prints the performance counter(s) specified with ``--hpx:print-counter``
        repeatedly after the time interval (specified in milliseconds) (default:``0`` which means print once at shutdown).
    * * ``--hpx:print-counter-destination``
-     * print the performance counter(s) specified with ``--hpx:print-counter``
+     * Prints the performance counter(s) specified with ``--hpx:print-counter``
-       to the given file (default: console)).
+       to the given file (default: console).
    * * ``--hpx:list-counters``
-     * list the names of all registered performance counters.
+     * Lists the names of all registered performance counters.
    * * ``--hpx:list-counter-infos``
-     * list the description of all registered performance counters.
+     * Lists the description of all registered performance counters.
    * * ``--hpx:print-counter-format``
-     * print the performance counter(s) specified with ``--hpx:print-counter``
+     * Prints the performance counter(s) specified with ``--hpx:print-counter``.
-       possible formats in csv format with header or without any header (see option ``--hpx:no-csv-header``), possible values: ``csv`` (prints counter values in CSV format with full names as header) ``csv-short`` (prints counter values in CSV format with shortnames provided with ``--hpx:print-counter`` as ``--hpx:print-counter
+       Possible formats in CVS format with header or without any header (see option ``--hpx:no-csv-header``), possible values: ``csv`` (prints counter values in CSV format with full names as header) ``csv-short`` (prints counter values in CSV format with shortnames provided with ``--hpx:print-counter`` as ``--hpx:print-counter
-       shortname,full-countername``)
+       shortname,full-countername``).
    * * ``--hpx:no-csv-header``
-     * print the performance counter(s) specified with ``--hpx:print-counter``
+     * Prints the performance counter(s) specified with ``--hpx:print-counter``
        and ``csv`` or ``csv-short`` format specified with ``--hpx:print-counter-format`` without header.
    * * ``--hpx:print-counter-at arg``
-     * print the performance counter(s) specified with ``--hpx:print-counter``
+     * Prints the performance counter(s) specified with ``--hpx:print-counter``
-       (or ``--hpx:print-counter-reset``) at the given point in time, possible argument values: ``startup``, ``shutdown`` (default), ``noshutdown``.
+       (or ``--hpx:print-counter-reset``) at the given point in time.
+Possible argument values: ``startup``, ``shutdown`` (default), ``noshutdown``.
    * * ``--hpx:reset-counters``
-     * reset all performance counter(s) specified with ``--hpx:print-counter``
+     * Resets all performance counter(s) specified with ``--hpx:print-counter``
-       after they have been evaluated)
+       after they have been evaluated.

-While the options ``--hpx:list-counters`` and ``--hpx:list-counter-infos`` give a short listing of all available counters, the full documentation for those can be found in the section :ref:`counters`.
+While the options ``--hpx:list-counters`` and ``--hpx:list-counter-infos`` give a short list of all available counters, the full documentation for those can be found in the section :ref:`counters`.

 A simple example
 ----------------

-All of the commandline options mentioned above can be for instance tested using the ``hello_world_distributed`` example.
+All of the commandline options mentioned above can be tested using the ``hello_world_distributed`` example.

 Listing all available counters ``hello_world_distributed --hpx:list-counters``